2005 Italian Formula 3000 Championship

 The 2005 Trofeo Nazionale C.S.A.I.
 Formula 3000 Italia was contested over 8 rounds.
 9 different teams and 26 different drivers competed.
-In this one-make formula all drivers had to utilize Lola chassis (Lola B02/50) and Zytek engines.
-This season also saw a Light Class running older Lola chassis (Lola B99/50) and Zytek engines.
-In the Light Class 11 different drivers competed, but only one of them for the whole season.
+In this one-make formula all drivers had to utilize Lola B02/50-Zytek chassis/engine combination.
+This season also saw a Light Class running older Lola B99/50-Zytek chassis/engine combination..
+In the Light Class, 11 different drivers competed, but only one of them for the whole season.

+The scoring system was 10-8-6-5-4-3-2-1 points awarded to the first eight finishers.
+Additional points were given to the driver who achieved pole position (1 extra point) and to the driver who led the greatest numer of laps in the race (1 extra point).